FORKED LAKE canoeing & camping, Adirondack Park, NY.

 Backcountry Camping Rules.

 Nov 15, 2016 - FORKED LAKE canoe camping from the state campground at its E end.
 Temp rising to 50F.
 Paddled to the W end with a side-trip up the Raquette River.
-Set up camp after a 6.6 mile paddle - nice piney site with fireplace, picnic table & outhouse.
+Set up camp after a 6.6-mile paddle - nice piney site with fireplace, picnic table & outhouse.
 Paddled up Brandreth Lake Outlet going over a beaver dam & turning around at a logjam - marshy near its mouth but pine/spruce woods close in upstream.
 9.2 miles on day 1.
 Very quiet except for hunters in motorboat after sunset - no shots.
-Down to 32F overnite.
+Down to 32F overnight.
 Broke camp & paddled up the N arm.
 The channel to Little Forked Lake is fenced off by the Whitneys ( much of the N shore of FL is owned by them).
 S past Whitney's Camp Deerland & Camp Killoqush then E & back out to the campground along the N shore.
 Loons in winter plumage (no calls), 5 otters.
 11.6 miles on Day 2.
 Partly cloudy but rain on the drive home.

 July 31 & Aug 1, 2016 - RAQUETTE LAKE & FORKED LAKE.
 RL has a mix of state land & private.
 Put in on Outlet Bay from bridge On Long Point Rd.
 Set up camp at 1st lean-to, 1.5 miles.
 Paddled to Boucher Point - the 3 lean-tos there are close together, no privacy, 2 motorboats & a jetski were parked there.
 Around the W side of Beecher Island & Bluff Point into Boulder Bay.
 Paddled up Boulder Brook for 1 mile going over 2 small beaver dams & 1 substantial one.
-Rained a bit on way back to camp.
+Rained a bit on the way back to camp.
 2 people in kayaks went by with their paddles upside down!
 More motors than paddlers.
 10.4 miles.
 Relaxed morning, read (again) some Nessmuk since he spent some time in the area; a group of 6 paddlers passed by followed by 10 more; 1.9 mile paddle out.
 Short drive to Forked Lake.
 Paddled W then 1.4 miles up Brandreth Lake Outlet, much shallower than on previous trips & one blockage of trees (easy to carry around) so turned around sooner.
 Loon with chick.
 Saw only 1 stationary motorboat fishing on FL.
 Hung out for a while at a nice campsite on the N shore.
 6.1 miles.

 Apr 28 & 29, 2013 - FORKED LAKE canoe camping.
-Camped on island, part of the campground (not open yet, open May 17 - Sep 2) - nice views in all directions incl.
+Camped on an island, part of the campground (not open yet, open May 17 - Sep 2) - nice views in all directions incl.
 Blue Mtn - campsites have firepit, picnic table, outhouse & bear-proof containers.
 Explored Brandreth Lake Outlet (over 1 beaver dam, turned back at 2nd dam), North Bay Stream (slid over a b dam, lifted over another, view of Owls Head) & Raquette River.
 Lots of loons & tunes; common mergansers (handsome males), hooded mergansers, deer.
 Nearby Blue Mtn Lake still had ice on it on the 28th.

 Dec 6, 2010 - RAQUETTE RIVER & FORKED LAKE xc skiing.
 8" light powder, no base.
 2 miles along unplowed Forked Lake Campsite Lane.
 Carry trail to Pinebrook Leanto at the foot of rapids on the Raquette River - lunch out of the wind.
 Crossed dam at the foot of the lake - a foot of snow here.
 Less snow on yellow trail thru campground.
 Observations: Minerva - dusting; Newcomb - 6"+; Blue Mtn Lake - 6"; Indian Lake 3"; Speculator - dusting; Long, Blue Mtn, Forked, Indian Lakes still mostly ice-free; Lake Durant mostly iced up.
 Picnicked at a drive-in campsite on the E Br Sacandaga River on way home - temp well below freezing, warmed up some soup over a campfire - have to get acclimated to cold.